-To protect other students from contagious illnesses, students infected with certain diseases are not allowed to come to school while contagious.
-Parents/guardians of students with a communicable or contagious disease should notify the Principal or designee so that other students who might have been exposed to the disease can be alerted.
+To protect other students and staff from contagious illnesses, students infected with certain diseases are not allowed to come to school while contagious.
+Legal guardians of students with a communicable or contagious disease should notify the principal or designee so that other students who might have been exposed to the disease can be alerted.
+IDEA Health Services staff will contact the local health authorities who will advise on next steps as necessary.

-School authorities, including Headquarters staff, a Principal, teacher, school health official, or counselor will report those students who are suspected of having a reportable condition.
+School authorities, including Headquarters staff, a principal, teacher, school health official, or counselor will report those students who are suspected of having a reportable condition.
 A list of reportable conditions can be retrieved from the main office at each campus, or through the Louisiana Department of Health.